 In Hollywood, sales floors are depicted with over-the-top managers instructing reps to win and win now.
 The ideas conveyed?
 Spray and pray!
 Fail faster!
 Dial for deals!

-But in the real world, contemporary sales outreach strategies don’t work that way.
-(We suppose that’s why they’re actors.)
+But in the real world, contemporary sales outreach strategies and plans don’t work that way.

 “What we’re finding from our customers is that they’re looking for us to get more and more specific and give their sales reps point and time intelligence to make sure that they have an absolutely relevant conversation with their prospect,” explained Ned Leutz, Senior Director of Sales at ZoomInfo.